MTstateIntroStats/IntroStatTextbook/docs/00-computing.md

 # Preliminaries: Getting started in RStudio {.unnumbered #rstudio}

 In STAT 216, we will use the statistical package `R` to analyze data through the IDE (integrated development environment) RStudio.
 We recommend accessing this program through the MSU RStudio server: [rstudio.math.montana.edu/](https://rstudio.math.montana.edu/).
-Please reference the [Statistical computing](#stat-computing) section of the Welcome chapter for instructions on how to download and install `R` and RStudio on your own computer.
+Please reference the [Statistical computing](#stat-computing) section of the Welcome chapter for other options for accessing RStudio and for instructions on how to download and install `R` and RStudio on your own computer.

 We will begin to learn how to code in `R` in Section @\ref(#data-in-r).
 This preliminaries chapter will introduce you to the RStudio environment itself.